-A 34-year-old man was referred for evaluation of an ultrasound finding of a complex right renal cyst (Figure 1A).
-He had been granted refugee status and immigrated to Canada 4 months prior.
+A 34-year-old man was referred for evaluation of an ultrasound finding of a complex right renal cyst (Fig. 1A).
+He had been granted refugee status and immigrated to Canada four months prior.
 He had emigrated from Lebanon but was born in Syria and had lived there until age 15.
 While living in Syria, he had worked as a shepherd.
 In his mid-twenties, he reported undergoing an open surgical procedure on his kidney but could not relay the reason, nor were there any medical records available.
 He did not recollect receiving any prolonged courses of antibiotics and denied a history of tuberculosis.

-A 3-phase, contrast-enhanced CT-scan of the abdomen was performed revealing a right thick-walled, upper pole cortical renal cyst, without enhancement, consistent with a Bosniak 2F lesion.
-There were no signs of any calculi, hydronephrosis or other organ findings (Figure 1B).
-At follow-up 6 months later, he remained asymptomatic and an ultrasound revealed a stable cyst.
+A three-phase, contrast-enhanced computed tomography (CT) scan of the abdomen was performed revealing a right thick-walled, upper pole cortical renal cyst, without enhancement, consistent with a Bosniak 2F lesion.
+There were no signs of any calculi, hydronephrosis or other organ findings (Fig. 1B).
+At followup six months later, he remained asymptomatic and an ultrasound revealed a stable cyst.

 Three months later, he presented to the emergency department complaining of new onset, intermittent right flank pain.
 A non-contrast CT revealed new right hydroureteronephrosis to the bladder, without any ureteric or renal calculi.
-He denied fever, hematuria or seeing a stone pass, but had noted some brownish colored debris in his urine.
+He denied fever, hematuria, or seeing a stone pass, but had noted some brownish-colored debris in his urine.

 Urine microscopy demonstrated pyuria, without any evidence of bacteria; and urine culture and cytology were unremarkable.
 Urine for acid fast bacilli and mycobacteria were negative, a tuberculosis (TB) skin test was non-reactive, and chest x-ray was normal.
-Complete blood count (CBC) revealed a mild eosinophilia $(0.9 \times 10^9/L)$ , and serum creatinine was normal.
+Complete blood count (CBC) revealed a mild eosinophilia (0.9 x109/L), and serum creatinine was normal.

-Retrograde pyelography revealed a large, irregular shaped filling defect in the right upper pole (Figure 2A).
-Flexible nephroscopy revealed whitish amorphous-looking material adherent to the urothelium, and biopsies were taken and sent for pathology (Figure 2B).
+Retrograde pyelography revealed a large, irregular-shaped filling defect in the right upper pole (Fig. 2A).
+Flexible nephroscopy revealed whitish amorphous-looking material